 was used in Mac OS X 10.4 to control whether a job was kept alive or not.
 The default was true.

 false: only demand will start the job.

-Dictionary of conditions to selectively control wether the job is keep alive(restarted) or not.
+Dictionary of conditions to control if the job is keep alive(restarted), Multiple keys are ORed.